Here are the best ways of getting to the Kvarner Riviera from the UK, Ireland and Europe, with flights, bus and train options.

 Flights from the UK to Rijeka

 Ryanair fly from London Stansted to Rijeka.
-For 2018, this route will once again operate from early July to late September.
+For 2019, this route will operate from early June to late September, which is about a month longer than previous years.

 Croatia Airlines will also be operating a once-a-week service from London Heathrow to Rijeka on Wednesdays from mid April to mid October – this flight in fact continues on to Zagreb.